neu-cs4530/team-project-4f/README.md

 #### Using the Feature
 After starting Covey.Town, user can use WASD, HJKL, and arrow keys to move.
 They can also hold down left Shift key while moving to move at twice the speed.

+#### Changing sprint speed
+To change sprint speed
+1. Navigate to /frontend/src/components/world/WorldMap.tsx
+2. Change the sprintSpeed constant in the update() function currently at line 257